State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: RELATED WORK

-Research on the continuous representation of value functions has been conducted in literature.
-Fitted value iteration (FVI) is one of popular sampling methods that approximate continuous value functions \cite{szepesvari2005finite, antos2008fitted}.
+It is also worth mentioning that many direct value function approximation methods have been proposed in machine learning and reinforcement learning~\cite{sutton2018reinforcement}.
+Generally, the approximate value function is represented as a parametric functional form with weights~\cite{konidaris2011value, kober2013reinforcement}.
+Fitted value iteration (FVI) is \Wording{one popular sampling method} that approximates continuous value functions \cite{szepesvari2005finite, antos2008fitted}.
 It requires batches of samples to approximate the true value function via regression methods.
-However, the behaviour of the algorithm is not well understood, and without carefully choosing a function approximator, the algorithm may diverge or become very slow on convergence~\cite{lizotte2011convergent,baird1995residual}.
-In contrast to the sampling methods, we attempt to approximate the value function using the second-order Taylor expansion and calculate the resulting partial differential equation via a finite element method \cite{babuvska1971error}.
+However, the behaviour of the algorithm is not well understood, and without \Wording{careful choice of} a function approximator, the algorithm may diverge or become very \Wording{slow to converge} ~\cite{lizotte2011convergent,baird1995residual}.
+In contrast to the sampling methods, we attempt to approximate the value function using second-order Taylor expansion and calculate the resulting partial differential equation via a finite element method \cite{babuvska1971error}.